Guang-Hou/skeleton-sp21/proj2/gitlet-design.md

    2. This prints the static variables' contents.
 10. `public static void add(String fileName)`
     1. Used for `java gitlet.Main add [file name]` command.
-    2. Stage a file to be added to the next commit.
+    2. Conduct file operation here and provide information to the `addFileMap` so later the makeCommit can update the commit's fileBlos information.
     3. Copy the file to `blobs` folder and update `addFileMap` as below:
        1. If headCommit blobs have this fileName : hash pair.
 Then no need to stage this file.
           1. If this file is already staged, remove it from addFileMap.